US Rep. Emanuel Cleaver faces off with Missouri lawmakers seeking to reshape his district

 “The line down Troost – I can’t explain it, I don’t have the words to tell you how damaging that is,” Cleaver told the state Senate committee.

 The Republican-led state House passed the revised districts Tuesday while meeting in a special session called by Republican Gov. Mike Kehoe.
-Republican senators have changed the chamber's rules, disregarding Democratic objections to press for a vote as quickly as possible.
+A Senate committee endorsed the plan Thursday, just hours after Cleaver testified against it.
+Republican senators have changed the chamber's rules, disregarding Democratic objections to press for a full Senate vote as quickly as possible.

 Trump has nudged them along, posting on his social media site Wednesday: “The Missouri Senate must pass this Map now, AS IS, to deliver a gigantic Victory for Republicans in the “Show Me State,” and across the Country.
 I will be watching closely.”